 - A grant of £7,000 to cover course fees for all graduates.

-- A bursary of up to £5,000 for those with a first, a doctorate degree or a medical masters degree with distinction; £4,000 for those with a 2.1 or masters degree; and £2,000 for those with a 2.2.
+- A bursary of up to £5,000 for those with a first, doctoral degree or integrated masters medical degree with a first or distinction; £4,000 for those with a 2.1 or masters degree; and £2,000 for those with a 2.2 or aegrotat (unclassified) honours degree.

 Funding for training to work in FE

 Tuition fee loans from Student Finance England are available to both full-time and part-time trainees (if the trainee meets the required criteria) for PGCEs or similar programmes accredited by a higher education institution.
 Full-time students may also apply for maintenance loans.
 Loan support may be available for level 5 programmes accredited by other awarding organisations – contact your chosen provider for further information.